metauni/metauni.github.io/index.md

 * **[Euclid](http://metauni.org/posts/events/seminar-euclid)** (*Ken Chan, Dan Murfet*): Euclid's Elements on virtual blackboards (*on hiatus*).
 * **[Landau-Ginzburg](http://metauni.org/posts/events/seminar-lg)** (*Dan Murfet*): on the geometry and (bi)category theory of isolated hypersurface singularities (*on hiatus*).
 * **[Foundations](http://metauni.org/posts/events/seminar-foundations)** (*Billy Price, Will Troiani*): the nature of mathematical objects, logic, Gödel's theorems.
 Currently in the middle of proving Gödel's incompleteness theorems (*on hiatus*).
-* **[Disruption](http://metauni.org/posts/events/seminar-disruption)** (*Adam Dorr*): towards a science of technological disruption.
-An open discussion of technological disruption, how it works, what it means and how to play a positive part in it.

 * **[Cryptography](https://lnor.net/uc-seminar.html)**: (*Eleanor McMurtry*) on [universal composability](https://en.wikipedia.org/wiki/Universal_composability) (*on hiatus*).

 For videos from the seminars, see the pages for the individual seminars (linked above) or the [YouTube channel](https://www.youtube.com/playlist?list=PLKnx70LRf21eZQ7ZfEU5SibsJrAFvJU41).
 If you are a speaker in one of the seminars, see the [instructions for speakers](https://metauni.org/posts/instructions/instructions-admin).
 For information about past events and videos see the [events page](http://metauni.org/posts/events/events).